-In December the same year, she married Paul Nathan Hawkinson.
-She began showing her work in solo and groups shows.
+In December the same year, she married Paul Nathan Hawkinson and began showing her work in solo and groups shows.
 In addition, she continued work as a studio assistant to Long, a fresco apprentice, and as a color assistant.
-Then, in subsequent years, Hawkinson returned to the fields of Europe to create many more works of art.
-As a result, she built a sizable collection of fine art available to collectors.
-Private Collections in Europe and the United States house works of Art by King Hawkinson.
+Then, in subsequent years, Hawkinson returned to Europe to create many more works of art.

 Teaching, More Travel, More Art

 Hawkinson taught drawing and oil painting from 2005-2012 at the Fine Arts League of the Carolinas in Asheville.
-In 2006, Hawkinson traveled with friend and artist Christopher Holt to France and Italy to paint, later meeting up with Ben Long and artist John Dempsey to continue painting and then with American artist Jill Hooper to paint in Wales.
+In 2008 Hawkinson gave birth to a son, Ezra Laurin Hawkinson and traveled with him and her mother to paint for the first time in Ireland.
 In 2010, Hawkinson gave birth to a daughter, Eden Hope.
 Hawkinson completed a large commission in 2011 and prepared to return to Italy for a spring and then a fall trip to Fiesole outside of Florence.